 Geography is fate

 India’s geography and climate have largely determined the current state of its water use.
 Fifteen percent of the planet’s people call India home, but the nation holds a mere 4 percent of the world’s water.
 With such limited resources, farmers have long relied on seasonal monsoon rains to jump-start crops and fill aquifers—in fact, more than 50 percent of India’s cropland is entirely dependent on rain.
-But 13 of the past 18 years have delivered deficit monsoon rainfalls, erratic distribution of rainfall, and higher temperatures, which many have attributed to climate change.
+But monsoon rainfall has decreased by 6 percent over the past 60 years.
+Experts expect even more variability and extremes in rainfall.

 The effects have been severe.
 During the most severe years of deficit, production of crops most dependent on the monsoon tends to decline.
 During the 2014–15 growing season, for example, production of rice fell 4 percent, of pulses 10 percent, and of oilseeds 16 percent.
 In 2016, more than 15 million hectares of crops were affected, and the government’s relief package of more than US$200 billion did little to alleviate the distress.